gberl001/FL25-ENR261-182/Week04/Week04-Assignments.md

     - `ingredient`: The name of the ingredient (string).
     - `qty`: The quantity of the item (integer).

 - **Output**: None.
 This function will append the new item to the inventory CSV file.
+If the stock file doesn't exist, your function shall create the file.

 - **Instructions**: Write a function that opens the CSV file and appends the new row containing the `upc`, `ingredient`, and `qty`.
 If the file does not exist, it should create a new one with the appropriate headers.